 How To Make An Engine Run On Water As Fuel?

-Water-powered Engine
+Water-Powered Engine

 So, we need a multi-faceted approach to solve this problem.
 Another solution, the favorite industry to take over from fossil fuels, is hydrogen/water fuel technology not long ago.
 Toyota and Shell are working to develop this industry.